San Francisco Car Violence

 Traffic Fatalities Citywide

-Since San Francisco adopted its Vision Zero program in 2014, 272 people have been killed by traffic violence on its streets.
-That equates to a traffic related fatality every 12.23 days.
-The most recent fatality was on February 10th which was a month ago.
-San Francisco was due to experience its next traffic related fatality on February 22nd which was 30 days ago.
-As of today, March 24th, there have been 6 traffic related fatalities so far this year.
+Since San Francisco adopted its Vision Zero program in 2014, 333 people have been killed by traffic violence on its streets.
+That equates to a traffic related fatality every 12.01 days.
+The most recent fatality was on December 14th which was 16 Days Ago.
+San Francisco was due to experience its next traffic related fatality on December 25th which was 5 days ago.
+As of today, December 30th, there have been 38 traffic related fatalities so far this year.
 San Francisco currently averages about 30 fatalities per year and the second chart shows the city's current running average which is calculated by dividing the number of days since the beginning of the year for each fatality by the number of fatalites recorded by that date, divided by 365.
 As times passes without a fatality, the running average will decrease and conversely rise when someone is killed.

 Fatalities Over Time